akshaykiranjose/image-processing/README.md

 Reconstruction of the sparsest solution is the min l1-norm solution of the convex formulation of the task (solved via CVX, (thanks to Stephen Boyd and Steven Diamond)).

 The reconstruction quality (as a function of the number of samples in the observation) is plot against the SSIM and PSNR figures-of-merit for both DCT and SVD.

+Since MATLAB crashes everytime I try to export the mlx as a pdf, I've attached an HTML file that when downloaded shows the mlx the way it's meant to be shown.